danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 ```

 #### Output:
 The connector generates a metadata extract in JSONL format as described [in the documentation](https://cloud.google.com/dataplex/docs/import-metadata#metadata-import-file).
-A sample output from the Mysql connector can be found [here](sample/mysql_output_classicmodels_db.jsonl)
+A sample output from the MySQL connector can be found [here](sample/mysql_output_classicmodels_db.jsonl)

 ### Build a container and extract metadata with a Dataproc Serverless job: